dchelimsky/vase/docs/your_first_api.md

 ## Welcome

-This is a guide to get you started with Vase - the data-driven microservice container.
+This is a guide to get you started with Vase, the data-driven microservice container.
 It will help you write your first descriptor file.